admiralappsec/eks-github-actions-demo/README.md

   - Default: No Default Value
 - `github-developer-branch`
   - REQUIRED: NO
-  - Description: ""
+  - Description: "Repository branch the deployable artifact is located in"
   - Default: 'main'
+- `application-memory`
+  - REQUIRED: NO
+  - Description: 'Memory allocated to application deployment'
+  - Default: '2'
+- `application-instance-count`
+  - REQUIRED: NO
+  - Description: 'Instance count allocated to application deployment'
+  - Default: '1'
 ## Outputs

 - `time`